5 from 1 vote

 Add heat– Increase the amount of red pepper flakes for a spicier flavor.

-Our chicken pomodoro pairs nicely with many of our favorite sides!
+Our chicken pomodoro recipe pairs nicely with many of our favorite sides!
 Here are a few of our suggestions:

 • Rice or pasta– Our favorite is to serve chicken pomodoro and its sauce on top of pasta or rice.
 These carby sides will soak up the sauce and complete the meal!